-- Provides Behavioral Health Treatment. - Is supervised by a Network Qualified Autism Service Provider. - Provides treatment pursuant to a treatment plan developed and approved by the Network Qualified Autism Service Provider. - Is a behavioral service Provider who meets the education and experience qualifications described in Section 54342 of Title 17 of California Code of Regulations for an associate behavior analyst, behavior analyst, behavior management assistant, behavior management consultant, or behavior management program. - Has training and experience in providing services for pervasive developmental disorder or autism pursuant to Division 4.5 (commencing with Section 4500) of the California Welfare and Institutions Code or Title 14 (commencing with Section 95000) of the California GovernmentCode. - Is employed by the qualified autism service provider or an entity or group that employs qualified autism service providers responsible for the autism treatment plan.
+- Provides Behavioral Health Treatment, which may include clinical case management and case supervision under the direction and supervision of a qualified autism service provider. - Is supervised by a Network Qualified Autism Service Provider. - Provides treatment pursuant to a treatment plan developed and approved by the Network Qualified Autism Service Provider. - Is a behavioral service Provider who meets the education and experience qualifications described in Section 54342 of Title 17 of California Code of Regulations for an associate behavior analyst, behavior analyst, behavior management assistant, behavior management consultant, or behavior management program. - Has training and experience in providing services for Autism Spectrum Disorder pursuant to Division 4.5 (commencing with Section 4500) of the California Welfare and Institutions Code or Title 14 (commencing with Section 95000) of the California Government Code. - Is employed by the qualified autism service provider or an entity or group that employs qualified autism service providers responsible for the autism treatment plan.

-For a description of coverage of inpatient and outpatient mental health care services for the diagnosis and treatment of Mental Disorder, please refer to Section 5.
+For a description of coverage of inpatient and outpatient Mental Health Care Services for the diagnosis and treatment of Mental Health Disorder, please refer to Section 5.
 Your Medical Benefits.

-Non-Physician Health Care Practitioners - Include, but are not limited to: Network Qualified Autism Service Provider, Network Qualified Autism Service Professional, Network Qualified Autism Service Paraprofessional, acupuncturists, optometrists, podiatrists, chiropractors and nurse midwives.
+Non-Physician Health Care Practitioners - Include but are not limited to Network Qualified Autism Service Provider, Network Qualified Autism Service Professional, Network Qualified Autism Service Paraprofessional, acupuncturists, optometrists, podiatrists, chiropractors and nurse midwives.